Gum disease is one of the most common dental problems for adults.

 Medications –There are a number of medications that are used to help with healing gum disease including antibiotic mouthwashes that disinfect the mouth and oral antibiotics to treat persistent gum inflammation.

-Surgery – For serious gum disease treatment our Cambridge dentists are trained in gum disease detection and can refer you to our in-house Periodontist, Dr. Ryan Schure, a dental specialist with additional training in restoring bone and gum tissue.
+Surgery – For serious gum disease treatment our Cambridge dentists are trained in early detection and can refer you to our in-house Periodontist, Dr. Ryan Schure, a dental specialist with additional training in restoring bone and gum tissue.
 Gum disease surgery may include bone and tissue grafts, flap surgery, and other procedures.

-Early Gum Disease Prevention Tips
+Early Prevention Tips